-The bill amends Section 44-1-7 of the General Laws concerning interest on delinquent tax payments and the limitations on the tax administrator's authority to audit taxpayers.
+The bill amends Section 44-1-7 of the General Laws concerning state tax officials, specifically addressing interest rates on delinquent tax payments and limitations on the tax administrator's authority to conduct audits.
 It establishes that, starting January 1, 2026, the interest rate on all delinquent tax payments will be capped at twelve percent (12%) per annum, including for trust fund taxes.
-The interest rate applied will be based on the date of notification of delinquency rather than the original tax obligation date.
+The bill specifies that the interest rate applied will be based on the date of notification of delinquency rather than the original tax obligation date.

 Statutes affected: